-An Annual Festival Celebrating Arts and Activism across Greenwich Village and the East Village.
+An Annual Festival Celebrating Arts and Activism across Greenwich Village and the East Village

-February 5, 2024, was indeed a fab, gear and groovy evening at the Loft at City Winery where a sell-out audience – from as far away as California – listened with rapt attention to the conversation between legendary radio personality Bruce Morrow and author Jamie Bernstein, and cheered Amiri and Rahiem Taylor, the twins of Blac Rabbit, as though they really were John and Paul.
+It Was 60 Years Ago Today on February 5, 2024, was indeed a fab, gear and groovy evening at the Loft at City Winery where a sell-out audience listened with rapt attention to the conversation between legendary radio personality Bruce Morrow and author Jamie Bernstein.
+Read more >>

 Review of The Village Trip in 2023